-Q&A from 'All Indiana Politics Special: The Governor’s Debate'
+Watch replay of 'All Indiana Politics Special: The Governor’s Debate'

-Q&A from ‘All Indiana Politics Special: The Governor’s Debate’
+Watch replay of ‘All Indiana Politics Special: The Governor’s Debate’

 INDIANAPOLIS (WISH) — The three candidates in November’s election for governor debated in a live broadcast Thursday night at WISH-TV studios.